10 First Steps

 If you and your family are just starting with Waldorf homeschooling, here are ten first steps.
 Keep it simple and make one or two changes at a time.
 Pretty soon you will see what a difference these changes can make!

-- Focus more on establishing rhythm than on the perfectly planned and executed blocks or lessons.
+- Focus on rhythm rather than on perfectly planned and executed blocks or lessons.

 - Yearly rhythm includes seasonal celebrations & festivals;